BurakHaseki/Change-Detector-With-Python/README.md

 # Change-Detector-With-Python

-Logs into the site with your information and notifies you via telegram if there is a change.
+Logs into the website with your information and notifies you via telegram if there is a change.

 Libraries used in the project
 -Selenium